Should I study in Oxford? An International perspective

 Final remarks

-In conclusion, Oxford is a great experience, but do understand that an international student is little more than a cash cow to subsidise UK students.
-You are contributing to the British economy and propping up the education budgets – but is that really beneficial to you?
+Oxford is a great experience, but do understand that an international student are often described as cash cow to subsidise domestic students.
+You are contributing to the British economy and propping up the education budget, so do be aware that few will be sympathetic to the high costs you will face.

 If you are determined to go to the United Kingdom or just abroad, Oxford is definitely a great option in terms of branding and life.
-The prestige and awestruck feeling you get from striding along these halls blessed with history really compensate for the less exciting, countryside feel of the university compared to London.
-Besides, you could always work in London later.
+The prestige and awestruck feeling you get from striding along these halls blessed with history complements the bucolic environment of the town.

 Comments